DevMountain/categorizer/README.md

 * [`redux`](http://redux.js.org/) - A state container for JavaScript applications.
 This library allows us to easily store and access information  from across an entire application.
 * [`react-redux`](https://github.com/reactjs/react-redux) - The official bindings to seamlessly connect a React application to Redux.

-As those install, create a new directory inside of `src` named `ducks`.
+As those install, open the directory inside of `src` named `ducks`.
 This is the directory where our reducer will live.
 Inside of `src/ducks` create a file `chart.js`. `chart.js` will hold a reducer, action types, action creators, and the reducer's initial state.

 Open up `src/ducks/chart.js` and start by creating an `initialState` variable. `initialState` should be an object with two properties: